 Read

-So that engineers can carry out the work safely and efficiently, and to protect the public, there will be traffic management measures in place.
+The project, which is expected to last until the end of April, has been planned in collaboration with North Yorkshire Council.
+So that engineers can carry out the work safely and efficiently, and to protect the public, some temporary traffic management measures have been put in place.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.